dotnet/docs-maui/docs/migration/custom-renderers.md

 Any reference to the `Xamarin.Forms.*` namespaces need to be removed, and then you can resolve the related types to `Microsoft.Maui.*`.
 This needs to occur in all files you've added to the .NET MAUI project(s).

-You should also remove any <xref:Xamarin.Forms.ExportRenderer> attributes as they won't be needed in .NET MAUI.
+You should also remove any `ExportRenderer` attributes as they won't be needed in .NET MAUI.
 For example, the following should be removed:

 ```csharp
 [assembly: ExportRenderer(typeof(PressableView), typeof(PressableViewRenderer))]